 I guess we should address the elephant in the room straight away: to the casual observer the HeadRush looks a heck of a lot like a Line 6 Helix.
 Everything from the size to the colour scheme to the layout seems very Helix-y.
-Given the development lead times with products like these, it's entirely possible that it's just a coincidence.
-This happens to be where guitar equipment design appears to be heading anyway, and clean lines, colour-changing LEDs and full-colour touch screens are certainly logical inclusions on a digital processor in 2017.
+Given the development lead times with products like these, it’s entirely possible that it’s just a coincidence.
+This happens to be where guitar equipment design appears to be heading anyway, and clean lines, colour-changing LEDs and fullcolour touch screens are certainly logical inclusions on a digital processor in this day and age.

 Hits and Misses